-1980 - 1989 membership were introduced.
-These included the authorisation of an award for outstanding national service (for non-members, There were also changes to the awarding of Life Membership goatskin parchment, to be presented at a special function.
+1980 - 1989 At the 1981 annual conference in Southport, further changes to membership were introduced.
+These included the authorisation of an award for outstanding national service (for non-members, There were also changes to the awarding of Life Membership of NARPO.
+In appreciation of their long and valued service, Life Members were to receive a new-style coloured certificate on a goatskin parchment, to be presented at a special function.
 A Life London Challenges Since NARPO's foundation in 1919, London had been represented by one branch, which included former officers of the Metropolitan Police and the City of London Police.
 The branch was the largest in the country with a quarter of the entire NARPO membership.
 Since the creation of the London Region in 1976, the branch could elect two members to the National Executive Committee.
 The City of London members also had their own pensioners' association, which had been formed in 1912.
 In 1983, the National Executive Committee of NARPO granted them their own City of London Branch.
 Although surprised by this decision, the London Branch welcomed the change: 'We hope...that the step taken by the City will enhance and stimulate, rather than diminish, the friendly bonds between us'.
 (Francis Drake, chairman of London Branch) Four years later, there were more challenges for the London Branch, which led to a walkout at the 1987 annual conference.
 Prior to the meeting in Blackpool, the branch had decided to send 24 delegates and to table a motion relating to the Police Pensioners' Housing Association.
 However, on the advice of the Conference Steering Committee, the NEC took the decision not to debate the motion at the conference.
 Some branches challenged the decision, in support of London, but a close vote confirmed the NEC's decision.
 At the annual conference, London Branch chairman Jim Murray led a protest by asking permission to withdraw from the meeting, followed by other delegates.
 The debate over the issue continued throughout the following year.
 In 1988, London Police Pensioner celebrated its fiftieth issue.
 When it was computerised, along with the NARPO Bulletin, the LPP highlighted the role of Joan Sheen, who had distributed both publications to members for 24 years, after being nominated to From 1965, Joan had typed the envelopes, filled them and delivered them to the post office, with each distribution amounting to some 11,000 items.
 The only technology available to her was a Roneo type wax card onto which the names of the members were typed.
 The cards were then fed into a hand operated machine, which frequently broke down and 'seldom gave a perfect result'.
 The operation was a family effort, which included her husband, teenage children and Joan's mother, who all worked flat out to complete the distribution on time.
 In 1989, the London Police Pensioner was distributed from a 'floppy disc', which was sent to the distributors, who fed the data into their computer.
 The envelopes were addressed automatically, then filled and sorted into post codes.
 On her retirement, as 'distribution manageress', the London Branch chairman Don Milburn paid tribute to her long service: 'Joan is no ordinary lady, she is a dedicated member of the Police Family'.
 NARPO History the task by her father, former police constable, Harry Mercer.